mastodon/documentation/Running-Mastodon/Administration-guide.md

 ## Moderating content

 You will e-mail notifications for new reports.
 Your users can report toots and accounts.
-You will find those reports under "Administration" -> "Reports".
+You will find those reports under "Moderation" -> "Reports".
 Your options for dealing with reports are as follows:

 - Mark as resolved: Just dismiss the report without taking any action.
 - Suspend the offender: This is the harshest option which will permanently remove all content from the user from your server and prevent them from posting again.